Narmada River: Source of sacred linga pebbles

 Narmada is also considered sacred because of the pebbles known as banalinga that are found on the river bed.
-The pebbles are made up of white quartz and are linga shaped.
+The pebbles are made up of white quartz and are linga-shaped.
 They are believed to be the personified form of Shiva and there is a popular saying, "Narmada Ke Kanker utte Sankar" which means that 'Shiva is in the pebbles of Narmada'.

 Pilgrimage

-Uttarvahini Panchkoshi Narmada Parikrama (literally "Northward-flowing 5-kos Narmada Circumbulation"), is a yearly month-long a significant religious pilgrimage dedicated to the Narmada River, spans a 14-kilometer path beside the Narmada River in Gujarat's Narmada region on a stretch of the river is notable for its unusual northward flow, a direction considered exceptionally sacred in Hindu beliefs.
+Uttarvahini Panchkoshi Narmada Parikrama (literally "Northward-flowing 5- Narmada Circumbulation"), is a yearly month-long significant religious pilgrimage dedicated to the Narmada River.
+It spans a 14-kilometer path beside the Narmada River in Gujarat's Narmada region on a stretch of the river that is notable for its unusual northward flow, a direction considered exceptionally sacred in Hindu beliefs.
 Pilgrims traditionally traverse this route on foot, visiting important riverbanks known as ghats, including Shaherav Ghat, Rengan Ghat, Rampura Ghat, and Tilakwada Ghat.
 More than just a physical act of walking around the river, this parikrama offers an immersion into the cultural heritage of central India, providing insights into the local ways of life, customs, and religious observances.
-The Puranas state, "Ganga Snane, Yamuna Paane, Narmada darshane, Tatha Taapi Smarane" meaning "liberation is attained by bathing in the Ganges, drinking the water of the Yamuna, having darshan of the Narmada, and remembering the Tapi", i.e. "while bathing in the Ganges and drinking Yamuna’s water are sacred, merely having darshan of the Narmada is believed to bestow liberation".
-Of the 150,000 rivers in the world, 400 are in India, Narmada is the only river in the world venerated through a sacredparikrama or circumambulation of the river.
+The Puranas state, "Ganga Snane, Yamuna Paane, Narmada darshane, Tatha Taapi Smarane" meaning "liberation is attained by bathing in the Ganges, drinking the water of the Yamuna, having darshan of the Narmada, and remembering the Tapi", i.e. "while bathing in the Ganges and drinking Yamuna's water are sacred, merely having darshan of the Narmada is believed to bestow liberation".
+Of the 150,000 rivers in the world, 400 are in India.
+Narmada is the only river in the world venerated through a sacredparikrama.

 The importance of the Narmada River as sacred is testified by the fact that the pilgrims perform a holy pilgrimage of a parikrama or circumambulation of the river.
 The Narmada Parikrama, as it is called, is considered to be a meritorious act that a pilgrim can undertake.